 - An overview of proposed project (abstract)

-- Methods and techniques to be used, software to be used or developed, and types of media or resources to be used
+- Research, Design Approaches, Methods and techniques to be employed, software to be used or developed, and types of media or resources to be used

 - A list of team members and proposed roles, and contact for the team leader, including the faculty sponsor/mentor